agda/agda/doc/user-manual/language/copatterns.lagda.rst

     test₁ : 3rd (enum-Nat 10) ≡ 13
     test₁ = refl

-With copatterns, the new argument must be repeated once for each field in the
+With copatterns, the function argument must be repeated once for each field in the record:
-record:

 ..
   ::